mem3nto0/ModiDeC-RNA-modification-classifier/data_curation_tutorial/tutorial_data_creation.md

 ## Practical example training data generation: Create a training data set containing Gm and m6A modification

 We want to give a practical example on how to fill the GUI for generating training data for ModiDeC.
-We have two oligos, one containing one Gm modification at position 64 in the reference and another one containing m6A ad position 75 in the reference.
+We have two oligos, one containing one Gm modification at the reference position 64 and another one containing m6A at the reference position 75.
 Additionally, we also have an un-modified oligo as well.

 First step, basecall each of the three oligos pod5 files indipently Using Dorado with the --emit-move flag. this means that I will have a .ubam file for Gm, one for m6A and one for Un-mod.
 After it, Use sametools to align each basecalled data to its corresponding sequence to obtain three .bam files. in the end, we should have something like this: